-The problem with arterial hypertension is that, in many cases, it is not diagnosed for a long time and is not treated at all or only to an insufficient degree.
-In addition, lack of patient compliance caused by the patient not feeling ill may hinder therapy as well.
-This leads to secondary diseases, frequently affecting the heart, the kidneys, the brain, and the eyes or that manifest themselves in the vessels of the lower extremities.
-These diseases are frequently the result of atherosclerosis in the affected sections of vessels.
+The challenge with arterial hypertension is that, most often, it is not diagnosed for a long time and is not treated at all or only to an insufficient degree.
+In addition, lack of patient compliance due to illness may hinder therapy, which leads to secondary diseases, frequently affecting the heart, the kidneys, the brain, and the eyes or manifestations involving the vessels of the lower extremities.
+These diseases frequently result from atherosclerosis involving the affected sections of vessels.

-Important secondary cardiac diseases, in the context of hypertensive heart disease, are left ventricular hypertrophy and left ventricular insufficiency as well as coronary heart disease.
+Important secondary cardiac diseases, in the context of hypertensive heart disease, include left ventricular hypertrophy and left ventricular insufficiency as well as coronary heart disease.
 Cardiac hypertrophy occurs in order to withstand the increased pressure.
-The critical heart weight is at 500 g.
-If this weight is exceeded, the heart muscle can no longer be supplied sufficiently, finally resulting in left ventricular insufficiency.
+The critical heart weight is 500 g.
+If this weight is exceeded, the heart muscle can no longer be supplied sufficiently, resulting in left ventricular insufficiency.

-As a result of atherosclerotic changes in the coronary blood vessels, the coronary reserve is impaired to the point that in individuals with hypertension, the increase in cardiac output on effort may not be sufficiently ensured.
-Therefore, this may more frequently result in angina pectoris, myocardial infarction or sudden cardiac arrest.
+As a result of atherosclerotic changes in the coronary blood vessels, the coronary reserve is impaired to the extent that in individuals with hypertension, the increased cardiac output with effort may not be adequate.
+Therefore, it may frequently result in angina pectoris, myocardial infarction or sudden cardiac arrest.

-Hypertensive nephropathy is accompanied by damage to the kidneys, which may lead to microalbuminuria associated with endothelial damage, similar to what happens with diabetic patients.
+Hypertensive nephropathy is accompanied by damage to the kidneys, which may lead to microalbuminuria associated with endothelial damage, similar to the damage in diabetic patients.
 Years of arterial hypertension may lead to pronounced nephrosclerosis with terminal kidney failure.

-Arterial hypertension may result in transient ischemic attacks (TIAs) as well as cerebral infarction, hypertensive hemorrhaging or acute hypertensive encephalopathy.
+Arterial hypertension may result in transient ischemic attacks (TIAs) as well as cerebral infarction, hypertensive hemorrhage or acute hypertensive encephalopathy.
 The risk of suffering a stroke can significantly be lowered with antihypertensive therapy.

-Hypertensive retinopathy is usually the result of broadening atherosclerosis in the vessels of the retina.
+Hypertensive retinopathy is generally attributed to extensive atherosclerosis of the vessels in the retina.
 Vascular diseases caused by hypertension include peripheral arterial disease, abdominal aortic aneurysm as well as aortic dissection.